Thomas Sims: Later years

-Afterwards, Charles Devens, the U.S. Marshal who was ordered to return Sims to Georgia, unsuccessfully tried to buy Sims' freedom.
-Sims was able to escape yet again, and returned to Boston in 1863 during the Civil War.
 Devens, however, did not forget about Sims, and when he became U.S. Attorney General in 1877, Devens appointed Sims to a position in the U.S. Department of Justice.

 Reactions

 The "Sims Tragedy" was a major controversy among the abolitionists in Massachusetts and drew sympathy from many other abolitionists, as well.
 The following year, in 1852, his arrest and trial were remembered in a church ceremony featuring Reverend Theodore Parker.

 Three years after Sims' arrest, Judge Edward G. Loring ordered another fugitive slave, Anthony Burns, back to slavery in Virginia.
 Sims' and Burns' cases are often compared, and, similar to Sims, Burns was escorted by the U.S. Marines to a ship headed for Virginia.
 By the time of Burns' deportation, his cause had become so famous that 50,000 people watched federal officers take him to the wharf.
 Within two years, Burns was back in Boston after the abolitionists raised $1,300 to pay for Burns' freedom.